ivochkin/embedjson/README.md

 }
 ```

-One more example of how to intergrate embedjson into the application can be found in [embedjson_parse.c](https://github.com/ivochkin/embedjson/blob/master/embedjson_parse.c).
+An example of how to intergrate embedjson into the real-world application can be found in [embedjson_lint.c](https://github.com/ivochkin/embedjson/blob/master/embedjson_lint.c).

 ## TODO
 - Error handling